crystal-lang/crystal/_posts/2014-04-27-type-inference-rules.md

 author: asterite
 ---

-Here we'll [continue explaining](/2013/09/23/type-inference-part-1.html) how Crystal assings types to each variable and expression of your program.
+Here we'll [continue explaining](/2013/09/23/type-inference-part-1.html) how Crystal assigns types to each variable and expression of your program.
 This post is a bit long, but in the end it's just about making Crystal behave in the most intuitive way for the programmer, to make it behave as similar as possible to Ruby.

-We'll starts with literals, C functions and some primitives.
-Then we'll continue with flow control structures, like ```if```, ```while``` and blocks.
+We'll start with literals, C functions and some primitives.
+Then we'll continue with flow control structures, like ```if```, ```while```, and blocks.
 Then we'll talk about the special
 ```NoReturn``` type and type filters.

 ### Literals